intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 Pytorch has a `mechanism of streams <https://pytorch.org/docs/stable/generated/torch.cuda.Stream.html#torch.cuda.Stream>`_ (a linear sequence of execution that belongs to a specific device) to orchestrate kernel invocation and data movement.
 Using PyTorch’s synchronization abstractions can help decouple Triton kernels and Aten operator implementations by communicating via a stream (handled at the Inductor level).
 The stream can use a low-level runtime and have wrappers for SYCL-based consumers.
 Its implementation will live inside PyTorch as a separate component.

-There is also an option to introduce SYCL kernel invocation support into Unified runtime to make it indifferent to the input.
-This path allows for putting Unified runtime as the first-class citizen tool for all the components.
+Another option is to integrate SYCL kernel invocation support into the Unified runtime, making it agnostic to the input.
+This approach positions the Unified runtime as a versatile tool for all components.

+This enhancement enables Triton to operate independently of PyTorch, eliminating unnecessary dependencies on SYCL runtime, while still leveraging the beneficial attributes of a low-level runtime.

-Triton will have an opportunity to be used without PyTorch while not having a redundant dependency on SYCL runtime and display all the beneficial qualities of relying on a low-level runtime.
+Triton will be able to operate independently of PyTorch, eliminating the need for redundant dependencies on the SYCL runtime.
+This allows Triton to showcase all the advantageous qualities of relying on a low-level runtime.

 *******************
 Links and materials